Glossary of Wood Words

 Contact adhesive: A thin, rubber-based adhesive, used most often for bonding plastic laminate to substrates.
 You apply the adhesive to both mating surfaces, then allow it to dry until tacky.
 When joined, the surfaces bond on contact.

 Core: In sheet goods, the layer or layers of material between the face and back veneers.

 Counterbore: A stopped hole in a workpiece that allows you to set a screwhead below the surface of the wood.
-You can plug the counterbore to hide the head, shown right.
+You can plug the counterbore to hide the head, shown below.

 Countersink: A shallow, conical hole in a workpiece that matches the shape of a flathead screwhead.
 When used without a counterbore, it positions the head flush with the surrounding surface, shown above.

 Cutting Diagram: An illustrated guide that depicts the quantities and sizes of boards required for a project as well as where each part should be laid out to minimize waste.
 While extremely handy for defining lumber needs, cutting diagrams can't account for grain variations in solid wood stock or sheet goods, or for defects in solid stock.
 So, use a cutting diagram as a guideline only.

 Dado: A square-cornered channel cut across the wood grain, typically using a dado set or a straight router bit, shown below.

 Dead-blow hammer: A plastic-bodied hammer with a hollow head that's partially filled with steel shot.
 When struck against an object, the shot shifts quickly to that end of the head.
 This transfer of mass prevents the head from bouncing and delivers a solid blow without marring workpieces.
 Dead-blow hammers are ideal for assembling and disassembling projects.

 Dry-fit: Temporarily assembling a project without glue or permanent fasteners.
 Use this technique to check the accuracy and fit of joinery, and to determine the sequence for final assembly.